 If something has gone wrong, try to first cover up and then tell them “we can still fix it”.

 If you have grown up in a culture where you are reluctant to tell somebody bad news for whatever reason, please listen carefully: Something goes wrong, went wrong, is about to go wrong, push the panic button (Achtung!) and tell your German client.
 You know that you won’t be able to ship the goods as promised?
 Tell your client, because only if she knows she will come up with a Plan B and/or inform her buyers.
 You won’t be able to meet a deadline for programming a software?
 Tell your client, because he would have made their planning (time, please see above) according to what you have told him.
 Also, if you messed up (no matter whether you personally are responsible or your supplier has goofed up), give them the feeling that you understand that they are in trouble now.
 Very often an apology would be expected.
 If you do not feel comfortable saying “sorry, that was clearly my fault”–be it for cultural or legal reasons–at least acknowledge the pain your client must be in, and tell them in detail what you will do to ensure the problem gets solved.
-If they do not want to listen to details, don’t press too hard.
+If they do not want to listen to details, don’t press too hard (pressing too hard is annother thing that can easily annoy a German).
 But a “simple” (as we would perceive it) “we still can fix it!” most certainly won’t do the job.

 …ask them why they are not married.